Polite architecture

-Polite architecture, or "the Polite" in architectural theory comprises buildings designed to include non-local styles for aesthetically-pleasing decorative effect by professional architects.
+Polite architecture, or "the Polite" in architectural theory comprises buildings designed to include non-local styles for aesthetically pleasing decorative effect by professional architects.
 The term groups most named current architectural styles and can be used to describe many non-vernacular architectural styles.
 Irreconcilable architectural practices include Functionalism and Brutalism.
+Common styles often associated with polite architecture include Victorian, Gregorian, Gothic and Classical.

 Description

 Polite architecture is characterised by stylistic and romantic features which have been intentionally incorporated by an architect for affectation.
 A building of polite design is conceived to make a stylistic statement which goes beyond its functional requirements.
 Its design is deferential to national or international architectural fashions, styles, and conventions; paying little or no regard to the conventional building practices and materials particular to a locality.

 'The polite' is also a concept of architectural theory used to differentiate from 'the vernacular'.
+Polite architecture acts as a subcategory of architecture that focuses on the sides of architecture that reinforce the idea of architecture being an advanced, specialized field.
+Polite architecture places more emphasis on structures designed by those textually instructed architects, whereas, vernacular architecture typically are constructed through direct experiences and express local ideals and needs.
+In simpler terms, polite architecture refers to architectural designs that had a forethought styles.

 Architectural theory

 The term is used by architectural historians to contrast with vernacular architecture, which refers to buildings which are constructed from materials and building conventions particular to their locality.

 The architectural historian Ronald Brunskill has offered the following definition:

 The ultimate in polite architecture will have been designed by a professional architect or one who has acted as such through some other title, such as surveyor or master mason; it will have been designed to follow a national or even an international fashion, style, or set of conventions, towards an aesthetically satisfying result; and aesthetic considerations will have dominated the designer's thought rather than functional demands.

 As a theoretical term, the differences between "the polite" and "the vernacular" can be a matter of degree and subjective analysis.
 Between the extremes of the wholly vernacular and the completely polite, there are buildings which illustrate vernacular and polite content.